 It’s no wonder that 19 percent of small businesses report that finding time and resources to devote to marketing is their biggest concern.

-The answer to all this system chaos is to incorporate an all-in-one sales and marketing solution, like Infusionsoft by Keap, that works seamlessly to manage all the key aspects of digital marketing in one place.
+The answer to all this system chaos is to incorporate an all-in-one sales and marketing solution, like Keap, that works seamlessly to manage all the key aspects of digital marketing in one place.

 Making the leap into digital marketing means investing in technology, which is often an unexpected expense that many businesses feel they need to borrow money to implement.
 After all, everyone knows you can’t grow your business without debt, right?
 You need a loan or line of credit to expand or as a cushion for all those slow times and unexpected financial bumps along the way.
 It’s just a natural part of doing business.